How to calculate percentage? - Interactive FAQs

 Calculator usage:

 Step 1: Calculate the raise amount.
 Use the Basic Percentage CALCULATOR ("What is X% of Y?").
-Enter the raise percentage as X (5) and the current salary as Y ($4000).
+Enter 5 [X] and $4000 [Y].
 The calculator will calculate 5% of $4000.

 Step 2: Add the raise amount calculated in Step 1 to the current salary.